 Amstelveen has a truly international flavor and a large community of primary and secondary school students from around the world.
 New families arriving in Amstelveen should feel right at home quickly, especially given that the Netherlands is consistently rated as having “the happiest kids in the world.”
 Rina Mae Acosta, who wrote about the phenomenon first as a blog and then as a book, emphasizes that part of the magic of growing up in Holland is that they’ve figured out how to let kids be kids.
 How?
 She explains: “The emphasis for preschoolers is to play and get along with each other.
 They focus on social skills first – the social-emotional well-being of a child.”

-So, regardless of the expat communities that you find yourself drawn to, what’s most important is that you get out in the world and make those connections.
+What’s most important is that you get out in the world and make those connections.
 “We know enough now that people that have a sense of belonging have a much higher sense of well-being than people who have a sense of isolation,” David says.
 “It’s important to find a place of belonging in a dislocated community.”
 So, no matter whether you start at your children’s international school, or by taking a course at nearby Vrije Universiteit, or finding a running or cooking group, it’s all good for making yourself at home in Amstelveen.

 Principal of the Amity International School in Amstelveen, David Porritt has been a head teacher and principal for 20 years in the UK, Singapore, the Netherlands, and China.
 Outside of school, David is a keen road cyclist and musician.
 When time allows, he plays in a band in his Church and enjoys long rides with friends in a cycling club.Explore our curriculum